Family history of breast cancer: When do I need to get a mammogram?

 If there is a strong family history of breast cancer in the family on the mother's side (including the mother), then how often should the daughters get mammograms and when should they start?

 Family history can certainly impact a person’s risk for breast cancer and knowing more about your own can help inform any appropriate preventative steps.
-As such, the American Cancer Society (ACS) recommends two key steps that can be taken by people with a family history of breast cancer similar to what you describe.
-Specifically, it’s recommended that those at high-risk begin yearly mammogram screenings and an MRI at age 30.
+The general recommendations are that people with a family history of breast cancer begin their mammograms at a younger age.
+However, as there aren’t consistent recommendations as to when to begin mammograms for those at an average risk, the guidance for those who are at higher-risk are similarly varied.
+For example, the American Cancer Society recommends that those with a higher-risk start annual screening at age 30, while the United States Preventive Services Task Force note starting screening in their 40s.
 Those who are considered at high-risk for breast cancer include folks that:

 - Have a lifetime breast cancer risk of 20 to 25 percent or greater based on family history risk assessments (more on that in a bit)

 - Know they have the BRCA1 or BRCA2 gene mutation